Employment Law: 5 Things Employees Should Know About Service Animals in the Workplace

 Employment Law

 Are you concerned about employment discrimination on the basis of a disability?
 If you have a diagnosed disability and if you have a service animal, you may be planning to bring your service animal to your place of employment on a regular basis.
 It is important for employees to understand how Title I of the Americans with Disabilities Act (ADA) impacts an employee’s rights and responsibilities with regard to service animals in the workplace.
-As you may know, Title I of the ADA prohibits employers from discrimination against qualified individuals with disabilities at any stage of employment, from the job application process to promotions and termination.
+As you may know, Title I of the ADA prohibits employers from discriminating against qualified individuals with disabilities at any stage of employment, from the job application process to promotions and termination.

 The following are five things every employee should know about service animals in the workplace.